 In November 2016, GASB issued Statement 83, which addresses accounting and financial reporting for certain ARO.
 An ARO is a legally enforceable liability associated with the retirement of a tangible capital asset.
 A government that has legal obligations to perform future asset retirement activities related to its tangible capital assets should recognize a liability based on the guidance in Statement 83.
-As discussed in "Asset Retirement Obligations and Decommissioning," section (H) of this Note, MEAG Power early adopted Statement 83 in 2018.
+MEAG Power adopted Statement 83 in 2018.

-In January 2017, GASB issued Statement No. 84, "Fiduciary Activities" (Statement 84).
-Statement 84 was issued to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-Statement 84 is effective for MEAG Power beginning in 2019.
-The impact to MEAG Power's financial reporting has not been determined.
+In January 2017, GASB issued Statement 84 to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
+Statement 84 was effective for MEAG Power beginning in 2019 and did not have a significant impact on MEAG Power's financial reporting.